 Related Post: Josh Rose Talks About Mariners Culture – Josh Rose

 Establishing a relationship with a team is critical for building an environment and creating a culture for performance.
-Today, on The Culture of Things (TCoT) Podcast, Nathan shares with us the attributes he associates with being an effective leader which are:
+Today, on The Culture of Leadership (TCoT) Podcast, Nathan shares with us the attributes he associates with being an effective leader which are:

 - Identifying your strengths and weaknesses on both a technical and personality perspective